Lay sister Julia Kostukevich

 Sister Julia Kostyukevich has been serving as a religious nurse in the Mental Health Centre from the very beginning of the Sisterhood 26 years ago.
 The department that she visits treats 60-70 men for alcohol addiction.

 These patients' reaction to visits of a religious nurse varies and may include aggression or ridicule.

-There were times when Yulia's department showed up "in full muster" for confession and Communion.
+There were times when Julia's department showed up "in full muster" for confession and Communion.

-Read about one of such visits that took place on the eve of the feast of the Kazan Icon of the Theotokos, described in Sister Yulia's own words:
+Read about one of such visits that took place on the eve of the feast of the Kazan Icon of the Theotokos, described in Sister Julia's own words: